awardeh/awardeh/README.md

 -->

 - 👃 I'm a junior AI engineer @ the Montreal based Stratuscent Inc, makers of the Noze device.
-- 👨‍💻 I'm a huge Pythonista.
-Python is my language of choice.
-I also know Java, C, and a bit of R.
 - 🎓 I'm graduating from York University in Toronto in April 2023

 I haven't used my personal GitHub in a while, but I should start working on personal projects for fun again.